hankpeeples/go-discord-bot/README.md

 This is my attempt at building a discord bot using Golang.
 The [discordGo](https://github.com/bwmarrin/discordgo) package is the primary driver of the bot.

 ### How to run
-In development I simply run `make` to build (for macOS) and run the bot in one command.
+In development, I simply run `make` to build (for macOS) and run the bot in one command.

 - Run `make build` to build.
 - Then run `make run` to start the bot.